The Nuclear Spectroscopic Telescope Array Mission - NuSTAR

 focusing high-energy X-ray mission, opening the hard X-ray sky above 10 keV

 for sensitive study for the first time.
 During its mission, NuSTAR will

 search for black holes, map supernova explosions, and study the most extreme

-Launched in 2012, the NuSTAR mission is using the first focusing telescopes
+NuSTAR is the first mission to use focusing telescopes

 spectrum.
 Our view of the universe in this spectral window has been limited

 because previous orbiting telescopes have not employed true focusing optics,

 but rather have used coded apertures that have intrinsically high backgrounds